Community, Culture, Resilience and Safety Tax Grant Program

 Additional Requirements

-Eligible applicants must be federally recognized nonprofit organizations registered and in good standing with the Colorado Secretary of State and compliant with City of Boulder regulations.
-Organizations must serve Boulder community members and maintain a physical presence in or around the city.
+Eligible applicants must be nonprofit organizations with federal nonprofit status that are registered and in good standing with the Colorado Secretary of State and compliant with City of Boulder regulations.
+Organizations must serve Boulder community members and maintain compliance with licensing tax and prior grant requirements.
 Fiscal sponsors are not permitted.
+Additional restrictions apply to project types including exclusions for city owned buildings vehicle purchases and fully completed projects.

 Geographic Eligibility

-Ensure strong alignment with city goals demonstrate financial readiness and secure all other funding prior to applying
+Ensure strong alignment with city priorities demonstrate financial readiness and secure other funding sources prior to applying emphasize community benefit and project feasibility

 Application Opens